 Note: Members must complete an annual proficiency test to be qualified lifesavers and must complete a minimum of 16 Patrol Hours each season in order to compete at Senior and/or Masters carnivals.
 Officials Requirements – LSV requires clubs to supply officials at each carnival based on a ratio of 1 Beach Official for every 10 Competitors entered.

 Our club is charged for each competitor who enters to compete at carnivals.
-A season fee is payable at the commencement of the season, along with membership fees, and covers Senior LSV carnival entries.
+A season fee is payable at the commencement of the season, along with membership fees, and covers selected Senior LSV carnival entries.
 Refer to the Fee Schedule on the download page for this year’s fee.

 Point Leo Craft subsidy

 The Point Leo Craft Subsidy Strategy aims to support competitors to purchase their own equipment.
 This option is only available to paid competing members.
 Members may be eligible for the Craft Subsidy after they have been a competing member with the club for a minimum of one season, and have paid the appropriate club fees for registration at Senior Carnivals.
-The option is available for senior members in the U14 age group and above.
+The option is available for Senior members in the U14 age group and above.

 How does it work?